Join us for our open evening at Leiths on Thursday, 16 July 2026, 6.30–8.30pm, and discover how the Culinary Diploma can launch your career in food.

 Including VAT

-Chat 1:1 with Us
+Chat 1:1 with us

-Our Admissions team love to answer your questions and offer course suggestions to suit your goals.
+Our admissions team love to answer your questions and offer course suggestions to suit your goals.

 Made your decision?
 Book on a course here and start your future in food.